 And since most of us didn’t win millions this week, you’re probably not in the business of tossing around cash for sport.

 If you have a flexible spending account through your employer, you may do just that if you don’t use your benefits before the end of the calendar year.
-Many health spending accounts permanently expire at the end of 2017 if they go unused.
+Many health spending accounts permanently expire at the end of the calendar year if they go unused.
 That means money you earned disappears forever.

 The good news is that you can use your funds for a wide range of medical and dental services, so make sure you take advantage of your accounts before it’s too late.